Bank of America ATM Fee Class Action Settlement — $2.25M Fund for BofA Customers Double-Charged at 7-Eleven ATMs

 The remainder is the Net Settlement Fund, which is divided pro rata (equal share)

-among current accountholders and former accountholders who submit valid claims.
+among current accountholders and former accountholders who filed a valid claim.

-For context, the Weiss v.
-FCTI related case (which involved overlapping conduct from
+For context, the related Weiss v.
+FCTI case (which involved overlapping

-the ATM operator side) issued payments in similar dollar ranges to affected
+conduct from the ATM operator side) issued payments in similar dollar ranges to

-consumers.
+affected consumers.
 Class members who already received a payment in Weiss v.
-FCTI are

 What Is an Out-of-Network Balance Inquiry Fee?